CoR-GS: Sparse-View 3D Gaussian Splatting via Co-Regularization: Method

 \subsection{Co-pruning}

-Co-pruning leverages the point disagreement to identify Gaussians that are located in inaccurate positions.
-We perform co-pruning every certain number (we set it to 5) of the optimization/density control interleaves, as we aim to prune Gassuains that optimization cannot handle.

-The positions of new Gaussians created by densification rely on subsequent optimization to correct their positions.
-However, under sparse constraints, if the positions of new Gaussians are in inaccurate locations, there is a probability that they cannot be corrected in subsequent optimization.
-This could lead to continued densification at inaccurate positions during scene reconstruction, ultimately resulting in incorrect geometric structures.
-Based on the point disagreement between two Gaussian radiance fields, co-pruning identifies and prunes Gaussians that are located in inaccurate positions.
+The sampling implementation in densification creates new Gaussians blind to the geometry and can be hard to correct with sparse views.
+Based on the point disagreement, co-pruning identifies and prunes Gaussians that are located in inaccurate positions.
 We first find the matching correspondence $f: \Theta^1 \to \Theta^2$ based on their nearest Gaussians in the other set:

 We set a permissible maximum distance $\tau=5$ to calculate the non-matching mask $M$: